Phakbhumi/Parkinson-Early-Detection-System/README.md

 For the offical version: visit our [AI model repository](https://github.com/seensiravit/PA-DE)

-For the latest version: download apk-release.apk file from this repository
+For the latest version: download apk-release.apk file in build-apk directory

 ## 🙌 Contributors